endogenous burster

 What is Neurosim?

-Neurosim simulates neural activity at the cellular and small systems level.
+Neurosim simulates neural activity at the cellular and systems level.
 It works “off-the-shelf” and requires no programming or specialist computer know-how.
-Its specific purpose is to help tutors to teach, and students to understand, cellular neurophysiology.
-It is aimed at the undergraduate and graduate student level, but it may also provide entertainment, and perhaps some useful insights, for experienced neurophysiologists.
+Its key design aim is to help develop deep understanding of cellular neurophysiology at the undergraduate and graduate student level, but it also provides an effective modelling tool for experimental and research use in computational neuroscience.

 Key Features